-A counterterrorist action plan will be drafted and made public at the beginning of the G8 summit in June.
-Russian foreign minister Sergei Lavrov said that the G8 foreign ministers did not limit their "tough reaction" to the March 29 suicide bombing of Moscow subway trains that left 39 people dead and more than 70 others injured to the statement they issued at their ministerial meeting in Gatineau, Canada.
+A counter-terrorist action plan will be drafted and made public at the beginning of the G8 summit in June.
+"Foreign Ministers of the G8 countries didn't limit their tough reaction to the March 29 terrorist acts in Moscow /the bombing of metro trains by suicide bombers that left 39 people dead and more than 70 others, wounded - Itar-Tass/ to a statement, which they issued on the same day," Lavrov said.
 "We discussed in detail the measures that might be taken to raise the efficiency of the anti-terrorist front," he said.
-Lavrov indicated that an instruction has been issued to the appropriate G8 agencies to draw up a precisely targeted plan to raise the practical efficaciousness of the work done by specialized organizations in the G8 and by partner countries "cooperating with us on counter-terrorist measures under the auspices of UN conventions."
-Lavrov said the plan will be presented to the G8 leaders.
-"I hope they will endorse it so that we could promote it further via the UN channels and through cooperation with other organizations."
+Lavroy indicated that an instruction has been issued to the appropriate agencies of the G8 member-states to draw up a precisely targeted plan of action that would help raise the practical efficaciousness of the work done by specialized organizations in the G8 and by partner nations "cooperating with us on counter-terrorist measures under the auspices of UN conventions."
+"This plan will be presented to the G8 leaders," Lavrov said.
+"I hope they will endorse it so that we could promote it further via the UN channels and through cooperation with other organizations.
 (April 1, 2010, ITAR-TASS World Service)